filipe1309/tt-strider-posterr-social-media-app/README.md

 First I would meet with my team to start an outline of the technical solution and solve doubts about the business rules.

 After one, or a few meetings, and after we have confidence in our solution, a reply_to_post table will be created, referencing the post, and containing the reply message.
+This table will be used to store the replies to the posts, and will be used to build the secondary feed.
+The reply_to_post table will have the following columns: id, post_id, reply_text, reply_date, reply_owner_id.

 For the front, the ideal would be to reuse a big part of the code that already exists in the current feed to create the new "Posts and Replies" feed.